 \subsubsection{(II) Resonant diagonalizable $\frac{\gamma_0}{\beta_0}$}

 The linear system is resonant and $\frac{\gamma_0}{\beta_0}$ is diagonalizable.
-For the system to be resonant, a necessary condition is that for at least two eigenvalues in nonincreasing order it holds: \bea \lambda_i - \lambda_j = 2k \eea with $i < j$ and $k$ a positive integer.
+For the system to be resonant, a necessary condition is that, for at least two eigenvalues in nonincreasing order, it holds: \bea \lambda_i - \lambda_j = 2k \eea with $i < j$ and $k$ a positive integer.
 In this case, a necessary and sufficient condition is that, correspondingly, at least one $N_{2k}$ in the canonical resonant form does not vanish.
-The diagonal condition for $\frac{\gamma_0}{\beta_0}$ is as in the case (I).
+The sufficient condition for $\frac{\gamma_0}{\beta_0}$ to be diagonalizable is as in the case (I).